gmdsi/GMDSI_notebooks/docs/part2/freyberg_ies_2_localization.md

 math: mathjax3
 ---

-# PEST++IES - Localization
+# PESTPP-IES - Localization

-In the previous tutorial ("ies_1_basics") we introduced PEST++IES, demonstrated a rudimentary setup and explored some of the outcomes.
+In the previous tutorial ("ies_1_basics") we introduced PESTPP-IES, demonstrated a rudimentary setup and explored some of the outcomes.
 In the current tutorial we are going to introduce "localization".

-As discussed in the previous tutorial, PEST++IES does not calculate derivatives using finite parameter differences.
+As discussed in the previous tutorial, PESTPP-IES does not calculate derivatives using finite parameter differences.
 Instead, by running the model using each member of the parameter ensemble, it calculates approximate partial derivatives from cross-covariances between parameter values and model outputs that are calculated using members of the ensemble.
 This formulation of the inverse problem allows estimation of a virtually unlimited set of parameters, and drastically reduces the computational burden of estimating the relation between parameters and observations.

 But it is not all sunshine and rainbows.